 We recognize that modern slavery is a pervasive and insidious global issue, and to fulfill our social responsibility, we declare that we have a zero-tolerance policy for slavery and human trafficking.
 We give careful consideration to Section 54 "Transparency in Supply Chains" of the MSA.

 We ensure compliance regarding MSA by implementing and verifying the following within the fiscal year ending 31 March, 2023:

 - We have an Internal Code of Conduct which requires us both to protect human rights and to prevent forced labor.

 - Our terms and conditions of contracts require our suppliers to comply with all the laws and regulations.

-- We announced about MSA to our personnel including management members and employees of Capcom and CEE) concerning MSA and its requirements.
-In that regard, during the fiscal year ending 31 March, 2021, we trained employees of Capcom by e-learning which includes questions concerning MSA.
+- We make announcements to our personnel (including management members and employees of Capcom and CEE) concerning MSA and its requirements.
+In that regard, during the fiscal year ending 31 March, 2023, we trained employees of Capcom and CEE by e-learning which included questions concerning MSA.
 We also made CEE employees aware of the guidance on the signs of suspected slave labor published by the relevant British Authority.